-Transitioning to high school for most students and parents is like moving from Earth to another planet.
-High School has a completely different set of requirements and expectations and it is important that families plan for this transition just as they would plan for life after high school.
+Transitioning to high school for many students and parents can be like moving from Earth to another planet.
+High School has a different set of requirements and expectations and families must plan for this transition just as they would plan for life after high school.

 This guide is intended to help students navigate this new world and begin planning.
 It is important to know that students must fulfill the graduation requirements that are in place when they first enter ninth grade.